AIX Monitoring

 Correlation

-Spot what numbers can’t tell you
+Spot what a single signal can’t tell you

-02:47 CPU wait spike on lpar-prod-01 — 84% iowait
+02:47 CPU wait spike on lpar-prod-01 — 84% iowait (AIX-exporter)

-02:47 errpt: hdisk5 PERM error, FCP_ERR4 (LINK ERROR)
+02:47 errpt: hdisk5 PERM error, FCP_ERR4 (LINK ERROR) (Loki Agent)

 Root cause identified: 30 seconds